Liloooooo/kenya_scam_classification/README.md

 Shapley values are calculated using the shap PartitionExplainer.
 Tokenization is done using transformers.BasicTokenizer, which is the tokenizer used in Bert/Electra, prior to WordPiece tokenization.

-The base value is set to predicted probability of the empty string.
+The base value is set to the predicted probability of the empty string.